spyder-ide/governance-and-guidelines/governance.md

 ### Organization Members

-Organization Members are Contributors who, due to a reasonable and appropriate need (such having a formal relationship with the Spyder Project, or being considered or mentored for eventual nomination as a Core Developer), are added as Members of the Spyder-IDE Organization.
+Organization Members are Contributors who, due to a reasonable and appropriate need (such as having a formal relationship with the Spyder Project, or being considered or mentored for eventual nomination as a Core Developer), are added as Members of the Spyder-IDE Organization.
 Such Organization Members (other than Core Developers) are added by the Lead Maintainer, with the advice and consent of the Core Developers.
-They may be granted permissions of "Triage" or lower on the `spyder` or `spyder-kernels` repositories, or "Maintain" or lower on any other repository, and be added to any Team with the same.
+They may be granted permissions of "Triage" or lower on the `spyder` or `spyder-kernels` repositories, or "Maintain" or lower on any other repository, and be added to any Team with the same permissions.
 Otherwise, they retain the same rights and privileges as other Contributors, including the possibility of earning membership in the Core Developers through their sustained contributions to the Project.